semgrep/semgrep-docs/docs/getting-started/cli-oss.md

 import Install from "/src/components/procedure/_install-cli.mdx";
 import Login from "/src/components/procedure/_login-activate.mdx";

-# CLI-only workflow with Semgrep's OSS Engine
+# Local scans with Semgrep OSS Engine

 Learn how to set up Semgrep, scan your first project for security issues, and view your findings in the CLI.